marco-almeida/spotifyToMp3/README.md

 It will then open a command line in which you should click enter and then further instructions will appear.

 .py file: As stated in the comments, you'll have to make a text file with your own spotify api credentials and change the path in the code in order to run it.
-Beware that the first text line should be the id and the second should be the secret key.
+Beware that in the credentials.txt file, the first line should be the id and the second should be the secret key.